 Cathodic Protection Coupons

-Instant-off sensors are installed according to the installation procedures for the reference electrode to which they are attached.
+Instant-off rod sensors are installed according to the installation procedures for the reference electrode to which they are attached.
 The only exception is that the probe should be pressed into undisturbed soil within 15 cm (6 inches) of the reference electrode.
 The potential of the electrode should be checked against a portable electrode of known accuracy before the hole is backfilled.
-The coupon can be connected to the structure at the test station through our magnetically operated switch.
+The coupon can be connected to the structure at the test station through our magnetically operated switch (Model SM).
 To disconnect the coupon for measurements, hold the activating magnet next to the switch.
-Detailed installation instructions for the concentric CP coupon can be downloaded by clicking the link in the sidebar.
+Detailed installation instructions for the concentric CP coupon can be downloaded by clicking the link below.